Skip to content

 What should I do if I got an invoice for something I did not buy?

-No. A PayPal invoice or money request can be sent through PayPal and still be unwanted or abusive.
-Check PayPal Activity in the real app or website.
-Do not call phone numbers written in invoice notes and do not pay unfamiliar requests.
+Yes.
+A PayPal invoice or money request can be sent through PayPal and still be unwanted or abusive.
+Check PayPal Activity in the real app or website, do not call numbers written in invoice notes, and do not pay unfamiliar requests.

 Should I call the phone number on the invoice?